Elizabeth Crowley: Legislative work

 Starting in 2015, Crowley joined preservationists and local residents in mounting a campaign to landmark historic Neir's Tavern in Woodhaven.
-Considered to be the oldest bar in the city, it has been a neighborhood watering hole for more than 180 years and was prominently featured in the Martin Scorsese film Goodfellas.
+Considered to be the oldest bar in the city, it has been a neighborhood watering hole for more than 180 years and was featured in the Martin Scorsese film Goodfellas.

-In May 2016, Crowley attended a rally at the Tavern with more than 100 local residents to call on the LPC to recognize the building.
-Crowley criticized the body for falling to prioritize the landmarking of historic sites in the borough.
-The proposal was rejected by the LPC, according to the bar's owner, because "Neir's Tavern does not rise to the level of significance to warrant landmark status" and that landmark status would not protect the site from future development.
+In May 2016, Crowley attended a rally at the tavern with more than 100 local residents to call on the LPC to recognize the building.
+Crowley criticized the body for failing to prioritize the landmarking of historic sites in the borough.
+The proposal was rejected by the LPC, according to the bar's owner, because "Neir's Tavern does not rise to the level of significance to warrant landmark status" and because landmark status would not protect the site from future development.

 In August 2016, city officials announced plans to house 110 homeless adult families at a Holiday Inn Express in Maspeth.
 Crowley declared her opposition to the planned shelter, noting the impact on the community of two existing homeless shelters along Queens Boulevard and pledging to "[work] with community leaders and residents" to halt the Maspeth proposal.
 The following week, New York City Department of Homeless Services Commissioner Steve Banks held a public meeting to present the plan to the community, drawing more than 1,000 residents opposed to the plan.
 Crowley also addressed the crowd, reiterating her opposition to the plan.
+Speakers from the floor told prospective shelter residents to "go back to East New York".
+Local reporting questioned why Crowley and two other local lawmakers did not attend a march against the shelter later that month.
+In September 2016, Crowley joined other elected officials in a lawsuit against the city over the proposal; the court dismissed it within two months.
+The hotel's owner withdrew from the arrangement and the city abandoned the plan in October 2016.

+In 2011, Crowley secured about $2 million in city funding toward acquiring the former St. Saviour's Church site in Maspeth for use as a park.
+The purchase did not take place, the site was developed as warehouses, and Holden cited the outcome against Crowley during the 2017 campaign.

+Post-Council career

+Crowley co-founded 21 in '21, later renamed The New Majority NYC, a nonprofit organization formed to increase the number of women serving in the New York City Council; the Council reached a female majority for the first time in its history in 2021.

+In 2023, Crowley became president and chief executive officer of the Building Trades Employers' Association, a New York City construction industry group founded in 1903, succeeding Louis Coletti and becoming the first woman to lead the organization.
+In the role she has spoken for contractors on workforce and construction safety issues and has campaigned for changes to New York's Scaffold Law.
+In June 2026, she was named to Council Speaker Julie Menin's advisory group on housing affordability.